Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Later in the same scene, the playfulness is further shown as they approach Lucentia’s father.
 She does not need to say anything when Petruchio makes the ridiculous claim that the man is a woman.
 Instead, she plays the game with Petruchio by calling the man a “young budding virgin, fair and fresh and sweet” (V.i.36).
 She is willing to go along with his outlandish remarks and humiliate a man she has never met, proving she has not lost her spunk.

 The Play Taming of the Shrew

-Few woman, now and especially during Shakespeare's time, would be willing to risk humiliation for themselves or others, unless they have a strong personality.
-Then again in her final speech, Kate talks at length with a strong presence that captivates her audience, further proving she is still the feisty woman she had been at the very beginning but with new understanding.
+Now and especially during Shakespeare's time, few women would be willing to risk humiliation for themselves or others unless they had a strong personality.
+Then again, in her final speech, Kate talks at length with a strong presence that captivates her audience, further proving she is still the feisty woman she had been at the very beginning but with a new understanding.
 She recognizes marriage as a partnership.
-While in this society a woman is asked to be obedient, it is not without men serving woman as well.
+While in this society, a woman is asked to be obedient, it is not without men serving women.
 She demonstrates this when she states,

 And for thy maintenance; commits his body,